 Carbon-carbon double bonds show planar conformation, and so they can be considered as plains from whose opposite sides carbon chain attaches and continues.
 “The entry” and “the exit” of the carbon chain from the plain may occur on the same side of the plain, and in this case double bond is defined in cis or Z configuration, or on opposite side, and in that case it is defined in trans configuration.

 Unsaturated fatty acids most commonly have their double bonds in cis configuration; the other, less common configuration is trans.

 Cis bond causes a bend in the fatty acid chain, whereas the geometry of trans bond straightens the fatty acid chain, imparting a structure more similar to that of saturated fatty acids.

-- Definition and chemical structure of trans fatty acids
+- Properties of fats rich in trans fatty acids

 - Sources of trans fatty acids

 - Trans fatty acids: effects on human health

 - Trans fatty acids: legislation regulating their content

 - Foods high in trans fatty acids: examples and values